JohnathonNow/johnwesthoff-blogwork/notes/README.md

 # Notre
-Notre is a game similar to Pictionary.
-Given a word, the user must draw the word.
+Notre is a Markdown dialect that compiles to HTML.